Find out about the latest learning and teaching news and events at Victoria University (VU).

 Location: City Flinders Campus

-Victoria University partnering with H5P to host the 2018 H5P Conference.
-Join other H5P developers, content creators and academics to share experiences, tips and ideas with the global H5P community.
+Victoria University partnered with H5P to host the 2018 H5P Conference.
+Participants joined other H5P developers, content creators and academics to share experiences, tips and ideas with the global H5P community.

 See the H5P program session synopsis.